PROCOM-ERP/IMT-3A-PROCOM-ERP/docs/DEPLOYING.md

 Here is the complete guide on how to deploy your ERP.
 We mainly use scripts to deploy this application, although we are researching other deployment tools.

+There are multiple scripts you need to have, that are not followed within this repository because of security reasons, but you can find their template in the `./docs/security/templates` directory.

 > There also is a version for Windows developers, of all scripts in PowerShell

 > Check the Warning section at the end of this guide in case you're having an issue